-Where a Member State decides to apply the Performance and Charging Regulation to terminal ANS at one or several airports with fewer than 80,000 IFR movements per year, this implies that those airports are by definition part of performance target setting for the reference period concerned.
-This requires local performance targets on terminal capacity and terminal cost-efficiency to apply to those airports - guidance on setting the local targets for the relevant KPIs is provided in Sections 6.3 and 6.4 respectively.
+Where a Member State decides to apply Implementing Regulation (EU) 2019/317 to terminal ANS at one or several airports with fewer than 80,000 IFR movements per year, this implies that those airports are by definition part of performance target setting for the whole reference period concerned.
+This requires local performance targets on terminal capacity and terminal cost-efficiency to apply to those airports - technical supporting material on setting the local targets for the relevant KPIs is provided in Chapter 6 of this document.